 Question:

 In many continuous and batch industries a single process segment can produce multiple products.
-What describes the whole picture that multiple product segments are associated with a certain process segment?
+What describes the whole picture that multiple operations segments are associated with a certain process segment?

 EXAMPLE In a system where materials A, B and C are used to produce products X and Y at a certain equipment in a single batch, where Y could be a by-product.